Tag: Joni Scott

 Joni Scott is an Australian author with four published novels: Whispers through Time, The Last Hotel Colour Comes to Tangles and her latest historical WWI drama, Time Heal my Heart.
 Joni has her own website; https://joniscottauthor.com.

-Please be kind, review our books!
+Please be kind and review our books.

-Please be kind, review our books!
+Please be kind and review our books.

 Authors need encouragement, please review our books.

 Reviews are the bread and butter for authors.
-Please be kind, review our books.
+Please be kind and review our books.
 As an avid reader I make a habit of reviewing every book I read whether I was impressed with it or not.
 Usually, I do this on Goodreads as it is so easy.
 This click takes you to my soon to be released fourth book.
 You just find the book you want to review, click on it, and under the book details is a place to leave a rating (one to five yellow stars) or below a blank box to write something about the book.
 This written comment is far more encouraging for the author and more informative for a potential reader.
 But I post a comment politely and make it more about my preferences not their bad writing.

 On Goodreads as on many book platforms you can join up as a reader and list your finished reads like you are part of a club.
 Reading (and writing) are lonely pursuits, so it is nice to sometimes share with others.
 This feedback from readers allows other readers to decide if the book is for them before they buy it.
 Few readers actually bother to write a review.
 It’s less than 10%.
 So, authors need all the reviews we can get and preferably positive ones.
 After all, we make no money from books.
 Too many middlemen take that.
 It’s a mug’s game.
 Please be kind and review our books.